Esther Duflo: Microfinance

 Among Duflo's most cited work leverages a randomized impact evaluation to test the effects of microfinance on household consumption and well-being.
 The research was a direct response to the popularity of microfinance as a tool to eliminate global poverty, and Duflo's perception that microcredit was being celebrated as a development intervention despite no systematic evidence on its efficacy.
 Alongside Cynthia Kinnan, Abhijit Banerjee, and Rachel Glennerster, Duflo partnered with a microcredit firm in Hyderabad, India to conduct a randomized controlled trial on the effects of expanding access to microfinance on development outcomes of interest.
 She found that microfinance may allow some individuals to start businesses or acquire assets, but found little evidence that microfinance caused an increase in overall consumption.
 The results were received negatively in the microfinance industry, and inspired several follow-on studies of the effects of microfinance in other geographic contexts.
 In 2019, Rachael Meager — a former PhD student of Duflo — published a meta-analysis of the literature in the American Economic Journal: Applied Economics, finding little evidence to suggest that microfinance raises consumption or encourages household small business creation.

 Personal life

-Duflo is married to MIT professor Abhijit Banerjee; the couple have two children.
-Banerjee was a joint supervisor of Duflo's PhD in economics at MIT in 1999.
+Duflo is married to economist Abhijit Banerjee, her longtime collaborator in development economics.
+The couple met in 1995, when Duflo was a student in Banerjee’s development economics class at MIT, and Banerjee was still married to his previous wife.
+They have two children, born in 2012 and 2014, and were married in 2015.